The d-separation criterion in Categorical Probability: Free Markov categories and generalized causal models

 \subsection{gs-monoidal string diagrams and free Markov categories}

 The pictorial representation of hypergraphs indicates their use for modeling causal structures in a categorical framework.
-In this subsection, we use hypergraphs in order to construct free Markov categories generated by a fixed hypergraph $\Sigma$.
-These are Markov categories in which the morphisms are string diagrams formed out of the boxes in $\Sigma$, or equivalently generalized causal models.
+In this subsection, we construct the free Markov category associated to a fixed hypergraph $\Sigma$.
+This is a Markov category in which the morphisms are string diagrams formed out of the boxes in $\Sigma$, and we argue that these morphisms can be used as generalized causal models.

 However, three apparent problems make hypergraphs not directly applicable to represent string diagrams: \begin{enumerate} \item General hypergraphs might contain loops, for example in the sense that an output wire of a box may directly feed back as an input. \item While the splitting of a wire into two represents the copying of values and makes sense in any Markov category, the merging of wires as in \Cref{fig:hypergraph} does not make sense. \item A hypergraph in itself does not include any information about which wires are inputs or outputs of the overall diagram. \end{enumerate} We resolve these issues by restricting to acyclic and left monogamous hypergraphs and by representing gs-monoidal string diagrams by cospans thereof: